Dudiestdude/dwayne-cs-149251970101-160/README.md

 # Agate Academy
 ### Game Programming
-This repository contains projects I worked on during my studies from the 3D game programming course provided by Agate Academy and DigiTalent.
+This repository contains projects I worked on during my studies in a 3D game programming course provided by Agate Academy and DigiTalent.

 Dwayne Cameron Sjahid